hurricanerix/blog.hurricanerix.me/content/post/blog-cloud-files-pelican.md

 +++
 date = "2015-07-18T22:09:00-05:00"
 draft = false
-title = "Setting up a blog with Pelecan & Rackspace Cloud Files" tags = [ "Blog", "Cloud Files", "Hugo" ]
+title = "Setting up a blog with Pelican & Rackspace Cloud Files" tags = [ "Blog", "Cloud Files", "Hugo" ]
 +++

 From time to time I have the desire to share my thoughts on a topic.
 Having resisted Twitter for many years, in 2013, I finally caved in.
 As much as I like Twitter, I find the 140 character limit very restrictive when attempting to write anything of significance.
 Most times, I just get frustrated trying to re-phrase things to fit.
 This leads to most tweets that actually make it being the result of my scorn.
-Had I had more than 140 characters, I would have at least explained my issue rahther than "@CompanyX Wha wha wha[^fn-wha_footnote]".
+Had I had more than 140 characters, I would have at least explained my issue rather than "@CompanyX Wha wha wha[^fn-wha_footnote]".
 Having intended to create a blog for a while now, and after looking over Pelican, I decided that this was the direction to go.

 Part I: Setup
 -------------